 Acknowledging our Support

 We generally do not require public acknowledgement of our charitable support.
 However, if you wish to publicly acknowledge our grant in your annual report or on our website the correct wording should be “Leathersellers’ Company Charitable Fund”.
-A PDF of our Coat of Arms is also available LEATHERSELLERS_CREST.
+A JPEG of our logo is also available Leathersellers’ Company Charitable Fund Logo.